DazedTim/skeleton-app/README.md

 ### Composer

-No really required, but there's a couple of common libs.
+Not really required, but there's a couple of common libs I use.

 ## IE8